How Many Gallons In 13 Liters

 Conversion Factor

 The key to converting liters to gallons lies in the conversion factor.
 As mentioned earlier, there are two types of gallons: US gallons and imperial gallons.
-Therefore, there are two conversion factors to consider:
+So, there are two conversion factors to consider:

 • 1 liter ≈ 0.264172 US gallons